paultcochrane/blog-travis-ci-com/_posts/2015-04-09-this-week-in-travis-ci.md

 Things are moving fast at Travis CI.

-Some changes are visible (six(!) new members of our growing team and the UI improvements--more on this below), and some are not so visible (like emphasis on the new container-based infrastructure, and behind-the-scenes API improvements).
+Some changes are visible (six(!) new members of our growing team and the UI improvements — more on this below), and some are not so visible (like emphasis on the new container-based infrastructure, and behind-the-scenes API improvements).

 We want to let you know what Travis CI is up to with these